Chunk

 _ <- fat.type.Chunk

-numbers are expected to be valid byte values (0-255), otherwise an error is raised
+list of numbers are expected to contain valid byte values (0-255), otherwise an error is raised

 Concatenation